janymuong/senpais_log/backend/README.md

 ## Sample Implementations
 > **Note**
-> For each endpoint, response data is expected from it, and to be returned in `json`.
+> For each endpoint, response data is expected from it, and to be returned in `JSON`.
+This data is consumed by the REACT frontend via `CORS` based proxy.

 1. Use Flask-CORS to enable cross-domain requests and set response headers.
 2. Create an endpoint to handle `GET` requests for anime titles, including pagination (every 10 titles).
 This endpoint should return a list of titles, number of total titles.